ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 ### CIDv1/Base32 Migration

+We're continuing work to upgrade our default CID format to Base32 while preserving compatibility with existing CIDs.
+We need this change to improve the security of IPFS content in browsers.
 Currently, IPFS is usually used in browsers by browsing to `https://SOME_GATEWAY/ipfs/CID/...`.
 There are two significant drawbacks to this approach:

 1. From a browser security standpoint, all IPFS "sites" will live under the same origin (SOME_GATEWAY).